 It seems to me that if ones philosophy is out of balance with ones theology a cognitive disconnect is created, a dissonance.
-If Christians are following a God who expressed himself in a Hebrew culture that had a unified philosophy albeit some theological discord, how can they follow him in another cultures philosophy altogether?
+If Christians are following a God who revealed himself and expressed himself in a Hebrew culture, one that had a unified philosophy albeit some theological discord, how can they follow him in another cultures philosophy altogether?

 If it is a true that Christian philosophy is generally informed by Greek thinking patterns, dominated by a Greek educational style and Greek definitions of understanding and thought, a clear cognitive disconnect would be created.

-If integrity is the alignment of intention, action, thought and will when philosophy is out of balance with theology that disconnect becomes more and more apparent over time.
+If (as I suppose) integrity is the alignment of intention, action, thought and will when philosophy is out of balance with theology that disconnect becomes more and more apparent over time.

 A fact: 40% of Christian pastors admit to having affairs after starting the ministry.

 When it comes to a balanced philosophy and theology if one is following a God who expressed himself through Hebrew thought, and philosophy one might wish to consider that particular philosophical environment.

 Did not in fact YHVH generate that Hebrew culture in order to reveal himself through it?
 According to the prophet Daniel that work was to culminate in the 70 week ministry of His Messiah.
 One might wish to consider the culture and the philosophy that expressed itself in the time that “Christ” ministered, thought and lived.”

 Have Christians thrown the baby out with the bath water?

 I think Malcome Muggeridge clarifies best our common ground regarding philosophy and theology on the bottom of page 130 and the top of 131 in his book “Jesus the man who lives”.